-In November 2013, President Napolitano announced the Carbon Neutrality Initiative.
-The initiative commits the UC buildings and vehicle fleet to emitting net zero greenhouse gases of Scope 1 and Scope 2 emissions* by 2025 to help mitigate the UC contribution to global climate disruption and end its reliance on fossil fuels.
-The initiative calls upon climate research, improving energy efficiency, increasing renewable energy, and implementing related strategies to reduce carbon emissions.
+President Napolitano announced the Carbon Neutrality Initiative (CNI) in November 2013.
+The initiative commits the UC buildings and vehicle fleet to emitting net zero greenhouse gases of Scope 1 and Scope 2 emissions* by 2025.
+This project not only mitigates the UC contribution to global climate disruption, but sets an example for the world to follow.
+No other institution in the world has the intellectual resources, the long-term financial stability, or the passion of young minds that the university offers.
+It is our responsibility to set a precedent of stewardship and responsibility.
+Specifically, the initiative focuses on climate research, improving energy efficiency, increasing renewable energy, and implementing strategies to reduce carbon emissions.

 President Napolitano had formed a Global Climate Leadership Council composed of scientists, administrators, students, and experts to advise the UC on energy services, applicable research, medical center climate action, sustainability policy, faculty and student engagement, health sciences and services, financial strategies and communications to achieve the 2025 goal.
 Find out more about the initiative here.

-Over the last couple of years, our campus has been successful in advancing the goals of the initiative through improvements in energy efficiency, renewable energy, and outreach and education.
+Over the last couple of years, our campus has been successful in advancing the goals of the initiative through improvements in energy efficiency, renewable energy, outreach, and education.

 UCSB had already achieved the 2014 and 2020 goals to reduce GHG emissions first to 2000 then 1990 levels.
 Chancellor Henry Yang signed a pledge in accordance with the United Nations Environment Programme (UNEP) Conference of Parties (COP 21) and many staff, students, and faculty have been working towards carbon neutrality through engagement, research, and project implementation.